Armies Are Evil

 - In Short Circuit, NOVA Labs keeps a standing army for any... malfunctions.
 They're portrayed as dumb and trigger-happy, and the lead NOVA scientist fires the head of the army at the end of the movie.
 On the other hand, Number 5 was, as far as anyone knew, a robotic war machine gone rogue and potentially hazardous.
 So one can excuse Captain Skroeder being eager to pull out all the stops to eliminate the potential threat (and PR disaster).

-- This is a staple of any movie made by George Romero.
+- This trope tends to pop up frequently in the works of George Romero.
 One of the best known examples is The Crazies, where the soldiers are idiotic and trigger-happy (not that the armed civilians resisting them were much better though), threaten a scientist with violence when he asks for better facilities, and apparently don't even know the faces of their own men (a scientist that manages to develop a cure is put in a quarantine area while trying to deliver said cure).

 - Land of the Dead saw them treated slightly better and they try to protect the poor folks outside Fiddler's Green along with the rich people inside.
 Both examples have the military as incompetent more than evil